 Even though celebrities (hello George Clooney!) flock to the more famous Lake Como nearby, there are a ton of things to see and do in Lake Iseo.
 With great hiking paths and beautiful landscapes, it is especially popular with adventure travellers.
 But there’s no shortage of things to do for culture and history buffs, either.

 Where is Lake Iseo?

-As it lies between Milan and Bergamo, is easy to visit as a day trip from either town.
-Same goes for the other lakes too.
+As it lies between Milan and Bergamo, is easy to visit the area around the lake on a day trip from either town.
+The same goes for the other lakes too.

 The best things to do in Lake Iseo

 The whole of the Lake District is blessed with beautiful landscapes.
 As a result, it is popular with nature lovers.
 In addition, the area is full of towns rich in history and things to see.

 1. Travel back in time in Monte Isola

 Also known as “Montisola“, this is the largest lake island in Europe.
 No cars are allowed on the island, which means it is really quiet and beautiful to see on foot.
 There is a ferry service to the island.
 From Sulzano, which is the closest, ferries leave every 15 minutes.